 The house left boxes.
 Photo: Bill Counter - 2018

 Behind the boxes: the house left side aisle.
-Photo: Candi Nash - SoCal Historic Architecture - 2017
+Photo: Candi Nash - 2017

 A look down the house left boxes.
-Photo: Candi Nash - SoCal Historic Architecture - 2017
+Photo: Candi Nash - 2017

 A look along the house right boxes.
 Photo: Michelle Gerdes - 2018

 A view along the balcony from house right.
-It's a photo from the Mission Playhouse website's About page.
+It's a photo that once appeared on the theatre's website.

 The front of the booth.
 Photo: Michelle Gerdes - 2018